monasca/monasca-docker/README.md

   - persister
   - Probably others
 - There is a standalone keystone image in this repo but no good way to set it up at this point.
 Add a playbook for this.
+- The stateful containers could have an option to connect to external storage.